cressidagp/arcluascripts/README.md

 Lua scripts for Bosses, Creatures, Gameobjects, Quests, Spells and a couple of extra gm commands that i used in the development.

-Script folder has been organizated per map.
-Bosses has been scripted in modular way.
+Scripts folder has been organizated per map, bosses has been scripted in [modular way.](http://arcemu.org/forums/index.php?showtopic=21127)

 ## Requirements